vkhitrin/cosmicding/README.md

 <p align="center"><a href='https://flathub.org/apps/com.vkhitrin.cosmicding'><img width='190' alt='Download on Flathub' src='https://flathub.org/api/badge?locale=en'/></a></p>

-# cosmicding
+# Cosmicding

-cosmicding is a [linkding](https://github.com/sissbruecker/linkding) companion app for COSMIC™ Desktop Environment.
+Cosmicding is a bookmarks companion app for COSMIC™ Desktop Environment.
-It provides an alternative frontend to linkding based on [libcosmic](https://github.com/pop-os/libcosmic).
+It allows storing bookmarks locally, and syncing bookmarks with remote providers.

-While cosmicding was designed for COSMIC™ Desktop Environment, it may run cross-platform ([#24](https://github.com/vkhitrin/cosmicding/issues/24), tested on Linux, and macOS).
+While Cosmicding was designed for COSMIC™ Desktop Environment, it may run cross-platform ([#24](https://github.com/vkhitrin/cosmicding/issues/24), tested on Linux, and macOS).

 Features:

-- Support multiple linkding instances (or multiple users on the same instance).
+- Store bookmarks locally.
+- Support remote bookmarks providers:
+  - linkding
-- Aggregate bookmarks locally.
+- Aggregate bookmarks from multiple providers.
 - Add/Edit/Remove bookmarks.
 - Search bookmarks based on title, URL, tags, description, and notes.
 - Import/Export bookmarks.

-cosmicding has been tested with linkding releases >= `1.31.0`.
+Cosmicding has been tested with linkding releases >= `1.31.0`.

 ## Installation

 ### Remote

-cosmicding can be installed from remote sources in several ways:
+Cosmicding can be installed from remote sources in several ways:

 #### Linux